 After one day in a workshop, with all the stakeholders together and visualizing the work they’re doing, the business and IT start to come to an agreement on the prioritization of work based on value.

 However, there are still moments when the conflicting KPIs of different teams cause issues and situations when there’s no clear vision of which work is the highest priority.
-So, there’s still a need for governance.
+So, there’s still a need for governance when adopting ITIL 4.

 At the end of the short workshop exercise, we ask delegates, “What did you experience from applying ITIL 4 theory that you’ll now take away and try to apply in YOUR organization?”